USPTO Examiner ANDREWS MICHAEL - Art Unit 2834

 Executive Summary

-Examiner ANDREWS, MICHAEL works in Art Unit 2834 and has examined 1,255 patent applications in our dataset.
-With an allowance rate of 64.9%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 32 months.
+Examiner ANDREWS, MICHAEL works in Art Unit 2834 and has examined 1,188 patent applications in our dataset.
+With an allowance rate of 64.6%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 33 months.

 Allowance Patterns

-Examiner ANDREWS, MICHAEL's allowance rate of 64.9% places them in the 18% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner ANDREWS, MICHAEL's allowance rate of 64.6% places them in the 25% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns